 If you have a sales site separate from your learning or membership site, you’ll need to keep users in sync between the two sites.
 You may also want to keep user passwords in sync, and enable single-sign-on, so users only have to log in once.

-While WP Fusion can be used to sync user data between sites, we don’t recommend it because to keep passwords in sync they need to be stored in plain text in your CRM, which is a major security concern.
+While WP Fusion can be used to sync user accounts between sites, we don’t recommend it because to keep passwords in sync they need to be stored in plain text in your CRM, which is a major security concern.

 In that scenario, WP Fusion can still connect both sites to your CRM, but it will just be responsible for applying tags and syncing other non-sensitive information.